Last Updated on July 4, 2026 by Daniel Globe

 Applying the Patch

 When tackling larger repairs on a tent floor, it’s crucial to have the right materials at hand.
-Gather these items to guarantee patch longevity and effective adhesive techniques:
+Gather these items to guarantee patch longevity:

 - Rubbing alcohol for cleaning the damaged area.